The Roots of the RWDSU

 In 2018, over 100 workers at the Nestlé’s logistics and shipping center in McDonough, Georgia, voted overwhelmingly to ratify their first RWDSU contract after winning their organizing campaign in 2017.
 Workers improved conditions at the facility, won a voice and fair treatment in the workplace, as well as job security and guaranteed wage increases through their first collective bargaining agreement.

 In 2019, the RWDSU returned to one of its core industries, cereal producers, by winning representation of over 500 workers at General Mills in Cedar Rapids, Iowa (above).
+These workers won their first contract in 2019, a three-year agreement bringing workers more paid time off and wage increases, while also creating more full-time jobs at the plant.

 Continued Focus on Retail